 Beginning last year (Fall 2018), however, I started thinking about ways I could share my experiences from a more helpful perspective.
 I started writing more posts intended to help people solve a problem, like whether Couchsurfing is safe, or what French healthcare is like for American expats.

-One of these posts took off–a post comparing two Garmin GPS watches.
+One of these posts took off.
 A couple months after posting, I noticed that it had started ranking within the first 3 listings on Google for related keywords.
 I started getting a couple thousand views from it monthly.

-It was then that I realized I could monetize my blog, especially for that specific post.
-I’d already linked to the related products on Amazon in the post (more about my thoughts on Amazon later), so I figured I’d try using affiliate links.
+It was then that I realized I could monetize my blog, especially for that specific post by using affiliate links.
 If you’re not sure what those are, they’re links with tracking that allow you to receive a small commission on the products people purchase.

 Since then, basically all the money I’ve made with my blog is because of that specific post–whether it’s from affiliate links, or sponsorships the post has allowed me to get.